Pseudomode approach to Fano effect in dissipative cavity quantum electrodynamics: Summary

 \section{Summary}

 In this paper, we have shown that the pseudomode approach can be used to derive a QME for a cavity QED system exhibiting a Fano effect, in which radiation emitted directly by the atom interferes with that mediated by the cavity.
-We have determined the spectral function of the system--reservoir coupling that leads to this QME, and demonstrated that a constant term in the spectral function plays a crucial role.
+We have determined the spectral function of the coupling between the atom and the structured reservoir that leads to this QME, and demonstrated that a constant term in the spectral function plays a crucial role.
 Rather than treating this term as a mere background contribution, we have related it directly to the rate associated with the Fano effect.
 As a result, the resulting QME takes a Lindblad form.

-The pseudomode framework extended in this work provides a complementary perspective to other approaches based on the input-output formalism and Markovian embedding methods \cite{vcernotik2019cavity, tamascelli2018nonperturbative, lentrodt2020ab} including the few-mode mapping \cite{ben2025interference} and the quasimode approach \cite{franke2020quantized, meschede2026quantum}.
+The pseudomode framework extended in this work provides a complementary perspective to other approaches based on the input-output formalism and Markovian embedding methods \cite{tamascelli2018nonperturbative, lentrodt2020ab} including the quantum Langevin equation \cite{vcernotik2019cavity}, the few-mode mapping \cite{ben2026interference}, and the quasinormal mode approach \cite{franke2020quantized, meschede2026quantum}.
 Dissipators in these approaches are assumed to act solely on auxiliary modes.
 In contrast, in the present approach, dissipators act directly on the system (the atom) as well as on the auxiliary mode (the pseudomode).
-Extending the few-mode mapping to incorporate such dissipative structures therefore constitutes an interesting direction for future research.
-Related forms of dissipators have appeared in studies of cascaded quantum systems \cite{gardiner2004quantum, propp2022describe} and in efficient simulations based on the pseudomode approach \cite{PhysRevB.110.195148}.
+Related forms of dissipators have appeared in studies of cascaded quantum systems \cite{gardiner2004quantum, propp2022describe} and in efficient simulations based on the pseudomode approach \cite{PhysRevB.110.195148,huang2026coupled}.

-We have further shown that, in the strongest Fano-interference regime ($\eta = 1$) the corresponding spectral function can also be derived via Fano diagonalization.
-An important open problem is to extend this derivation to the case of $\eta < 1$.
+We have further shown that the corresponding spectral function can be also obtained through Fano diagonalization in the atom--cavity--reservoir setup.
+For perfect interference, a single reservoir coupled to both the atom and the cavity is sufficient.
+For imperfect interference, however, an additional reservoir coupled only to the atom is required, reflecting the fact that part of the atomic radiation does not contribute to the Fano interference.

+In particular, $\eta$ can be understood as quantifying the overlap between the radiation patterns of the atom and the cavity.
+Such an interpretation may also offer a useful perspective in the context of experimental implementations. \cite{lyasota2022mode}